francescoo22/masters-thesis/chapters/4-Annotation-System.typ

 - Annotations on fields indicate only the default permissions, in order to understand the real permissions of a fields it is necessary to look at the context.
 This concept is formalized by rules in /*@cap:paths*/ and shown in /*@field-annotations.*/
 === Expressions
 === Statements
+- Since it is not too relevant for the purposes of the system, the guard of an if statement is kept as simple as possible.

 == Context